Last Updated on December 5, 2023 by Sharon Advik

 Unfortunately, there’s some green and purple chromatic aberration, which is quite noticeable.

-So the lens is superb in the middle, but it’s slightly unimpressive in the corners.
+So, the lens is superb in the middle but slightly unimpressive in the corners.

 However, it stopped down to f4, and we see a significant improvement in sharpness and contrast.